 Nikon D700 versus Nikon D500

 The Nikon D700 and the Nikon D500 are two enthusiast cameras that were announced, respectively, in July 2008 and January 2016.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (D700) and an APS-C sensor.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (D700) and an APS-C (D500) sensor.
 The D700 has a resolution of 12.1 megapixel, whereas the D500 provides 20.7 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Nikon D700 and the Nikon D500 is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D700 – represents 100 percent across all the size and weight measures).